 Brief Overview of Database Security

-Database Security refers to protect the confidentiality, integrity, and availability of stored client data in a database.
+Database Security refers to protecting the confidentiality, integrity, and availability of stored client data in a database.
 It is a collective effort of the network and security team to secure data from hackers.
 It is a combination of processes, tools, and methodologies to protect valuable data in a database environment.
-Currently, many tools are available in the market to find vulnerabilities, misconfiguration, risks involved and give recommendations on how to mitigate issues.
+Currently, many tools are available in the market to find vulnerabilities, misconfiguration, and risks involved and give recommendations on how to mitigate issues.

 According to technology vendor Application Security, Inc., the following are the top 10 threats related to databases: